-Viewers with W9 and M6 second screen In the digital era, watching television is no longer solely about sitting watching a TV set Today, viewers can become more deeply engaged with TV programmes, using the internet and social networks.
-As digital forerunners in France, M6 Web is part of this evolution, and has developed many tools aimed at enhancing viewer's televisual expenence
+Viewers with W9 and M6 second screen apps can choose their device

+In the digital era, watching television is no longer solely about sitting watching a TV set.
+Today, viewers can become more deeply engaged with TV programmes, using the internet and social networks As digital forerunners in France, M6 Web is part of this evolution, and has developed many tools aimed at enhancing viewer's televisual experience.